It’s almost the end of another financial year – well at least it is in Australia.

 One of the opportunities which is often overlooked by business owners is the opportunity to review and restructure the chart of accounts in their accounting package.

-In a previous blog “Have You Checked Your Vitals Lately?” we stressed the need for business owners to know their numbers – especially the ‘vital’ financial numbers.
-To this end, your management accounts are your ‘instrument panel’ for the business.
+Your management accounts are your ‘instrument panel’ for the business.
 They should be set up to provide you, the business owner, with the information you need to make informed decisions in your business.

-When preparing your business “ready for sale” the profit and loss statements are crucial.
+If you are preparing your business “ready for sale”, the profit and loss statements are crucial.
 Even if you intend to keep the business forever, and put it under management – YOU NEED TO KNOW YOUR NUMBERS!
-It’s easier to do this is you set up your chart of accounts to tell YOU, the business owner, what you need to know.
+It’s easier to do this if you set up your chart of accounts to tell YOU, the business owner, what you need to know.

 Make sure you identify different income streams – not just “Sales” or “Income”.
 Break it down into logical product or service lines.
 Track your cost of sales in the same way.
 Accounting packages these days allow you to assign product codes and associate costs to ‘project codes’.
 Make good use of the powerful features of the accounting package.
-Seek help from a good accountant and if you don’t know one, just give me a call.
+Seek help from a good accountant or bookkeeper and if you don’t know one, just contact me.

 ANOTHER TIP: If you ever want to sell the business, it makes it much easier to put a value on the business if you separate out items that can become add-backs.
 That is, such things as owner’s wages and super, subscriptions and memberships and anything which is discretionary and not part of the day-to-day operations.
 It also makes it much more attractive to a buyer and improves the likelihood of getting through due diligence quickly and painlessly.

 AND YET ANOTHER TIP: “Build your business as if you are going to keep it forever, but could sell it tomorrow!”